You can find terrific viewing spots along most of the Boston Marathon route.

 Elevation at start: 180 feet

-Development thins out, as the runners approach more suburban Wellesley.
-The route drops slightly, and the peaceful wooded area just to the west of Wellesley gives no hint of what is about to happen in Mile 12.
+Commercial development thins out as the runners approach the bucolic environs of suburban Wellesley.
+The route drops slightly, and the peaceful wooded area just to the west of Wellesley Center gives no hint of what the runners are about to experience in Mile 12.

 Mile 12 to Mile 13 - Wellesley